Section 1: Why Every Security Team Runs on Python

 Section 2: Red Team Tools - Python for Ethical Hacking

-🚨 ETHICAL USE ONLY DISCLAIMER: This section covers tools and techniques for authorized security testing.
+ETHICAL USE ONLY DISCLAIMER: This section covers tools and techniques for authorized security testing.
 Use only on systems you own or have explicit written permission to test.
 Unauthorized use is illegal and unethical.
+Don't be that person.
+Don't cross that line.
+The legal consequences include criminal charges, civil liability, and permanent damage to your professional reputation.

-Python dominates penetration testing for a fundamental reason: it transforms complex attack techniques from PhD-level research projects into accessible, modifiable tools.
-The language bridges the gap between understanding a vulnerability conceptually and proving it's exploitable in a specific environment.
+Python dominates penetration testing for one fundamental reason: it transforms complex attack techniques from PhD-level research projects into accessible, modifiable tools.
+The gap between understanding a vulnerability conceptually and proving it's exploitable in your specific environment?
+Python bridges it.

 Automated Network Discovery - Finding What Defenders Missed